MileHacker Logo

 • Leitão Assado: Roast suckling pig.
 While a specialty of the wider central Portugal region, you can often find this delicious, crispy-skinned dish in restaurants near Óbidos.

-• Arroz de Marisco: A flavorful seafood rice dish, similar to a paella but with a distinct Portuguese touch.
-It is often packed with shrimp, clams, mussels, and other seafood, cooked in a rich, aromatic broth.
+• Arroz de Marisco: A flavorful seafood rice dish, similar to a paella although with a special Portuguese touch.
+It's often packed with shrimp, clams, mussels, and other seafood, made in a rich, aromatic broth.

 • Pastéis de Nata: The iconic Portuguese custard tarts.
-These small, creamy, caramelized tarts are available everywhere and represent a must-try.
+These little, creamy, caramelized tarts are available everywhere and represent a must-try.

-• Queijo Fresco: Fresh, soft cheese, often served as a starter with bread and olives.
-It has a mild, creamy taste, perfect before a meal.
+• Queijo Fresco: Fresh, soft cheese, often served as a starter with bread plus olives.
+It features a mild, creamy taste, perfect before a meal.

 Local Desserts